 Imagine you’re looking to digitise an internal process to increase productivity.
 Nobody on your current team works with the tech stack you need.
 You can go through the hassle of finding new people, hiring, onboarding, and training them.
-The average cost per hire in the UK is 3,450 euros – and that’s before the fixed overhead new employees bring.
+With recruitment fees, the average cost per hire in the UK is over 10,000 euros – and that’s before the fixed overhead new employees bring.

 On-demand access to domain knowledge

 In his book “The First 90 Days”, Dr. Michael Watkins says it takes a new employee at least 3 months to get up to speed on a project.
 That’s at least 3 months of time and salaries before your new hire reaches their full potential.